How to pick the perfect pillow for your sleep position

 In addition to curling up in the right bedding, creating a sleep environment that feels calming and restful is important for good ZZZs, Dr. Dasgupta says.
 Again, this is completely personal, but it could mean adding a soft bedside lamp to your room or reaching for calming pillow spray before tucking in.
 (You can find ThisWorks Deep Sleep Pillow Spray, which blends lavender, camomile, and vetivert right in the WW Shop.)

 Other simple adjustments to your sleep space might be helpful, too.
-Keep things neat and tidy; find the right balance between complete silence and soothing background noise; and think about springing for blackout curtains or a sleep mask to keep light from waking you up.
+Keep things neat and tidy; find the right balance between complete silence and soothing background noise with a sound machine; and think about springing for blackout curtains or a sleep mask to keep light from waking you up.
 And as we mentioned with cooling pillows, chillier temperatures can help promote sleep.
 You may have to adjust the thermostat a bit to find your ideal number, but many people find a sweet spot between 60°F and 67°F.

 The bottom line: Choose a pillow that’s right for you